 2 LED flashlights with moderate brightness.

-Solar charging (only as backup make sure to fully charge with USB before leaving for the outdoors)
+Solar charging (only as a backup make sure to fully charge with USB before leaving for the outdoors)

 Takes a long time to charge with solar power.